-This program positions students who plan to become senior corporate managers or to fill management, leadership, or teaching roles in government, academia, or not-for-profit organizations.
+This program positions students who plan to become supervisors, program directors or ultimately upper level managers or business owners and to also fill management, leadership, or teaching roles in government, academia, or not-for-profit organizations.
 It also positions students to enter fields such as:

 - Human Resource Management

-Students graduating from the Business Administration program with an A.S. degree will meet the following learning outcomes:
+Students graduating from the Business Administration program with an A.S. degree will: